ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/nextra.md

   -  useState
   -  useConfig
   -  useSWR
+  -  Uses external images with the Image component
   -  Uses `@` to import components
   -  Deployment in Vercel
   - "Has forked nextra and familiarized with the concept of monorepo"